n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mautic.md

     * Create a new contact
     * Delete a contact
     * Edit contact's points
-    * Add/remove contacts from/to the do not contact list
+    * Add/remove contacts from/to the don't contact list
     * Get data of a contact
     * Get data of all contacts
     * Send email to contact